Products

 GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
 Avoid use of Gadoterate Meglumine Injection in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
 NSF may result in fatal or debilitating fibrosis affecting the skin, muscle and internal organs.

-Gadoterate Meglumine Injection is contraindicated in clinically important hypersensitivity reactions to Gadoterate Meglumine Injection.
+Gadoterate Meglumine Injection is contraindicated in patients with history of clinically important hypersensitivity reactions to Gadoterate Meglumine Injection.

 Risk Associated with Intrathecal Use: Intrathecal administration of GBCAs can cause serious adverse reactions including death, coma, encephalopathy, and seizures.
 The safety and effectiveness of Gadoterate Meglumine Injection have not been established with intrathecal use.
 Gadoterate Meglumine Injection is not approved for intrathecal use.